riryrizkiyah/Labor-Classification/README.md

 ## Labor Force Insights
-- In general labor force in Northern Maluku labor force in Northern Maluku dominated by age group between 35-39 yo, followed by age group between 40-44 yo.
+- In general labor force in Northen Maluku Province ldominated by age group between 35-39 yo, followed by age group between 40-44 yo.
 - The Unemployment rate consider small
-- Labor force in Norten Maluku spread balance (proportional to it polulation) all over regions
+- Labor force in Northen Maluku Province spread balance (proportional to it polulation) all over regions
 - Labor force dominated by man than woman
 - Most of the labor force are married
 - Only small part of them graduated in pandemic period